-Pigeons will inhabit any areas where they are able to land, which offers shelter, which they are able to move about and in areas where there is food and water.
-Such areas include lofts, steeples, attics, ornate architectural features of buildings as well as window ledges, pipe manifolds, girders and ride corrugated metal roofs.
+Pigeons will inhabit any area where they are able to land, that offers shelter, food & water and in which they are able to move about.
+Such areas include lofts, steeples, attics, ornate architectural features of buildings as well as window ledges, pipe manifolds, girders, and roofs.

 What does a pigeon nest look like?